 I’m a sentimental person, and I remember thinking about my ex for months after we broke up.
 I couldn’t figure out why I still thought about my ex every day at the time.
 Fortunately, I was in the middle of pursuing a new academic path, which forced me to venture outside of my comfort zone and into a new atmosphere.

 I met a lot of new individuals at this time and was compelled to adapt to a new schedule in my life.
 By the time I was knee-deep in this new habit, I had begun to think about things other than my ex.
 This modest academic shift acted as a trigger for transformation in my romantic life.
 This led me to feel that it is critical to welcome change after a split, or you will struggle to move on from an ex.

-There are two immediate changes you may do to assist you to avoid thinking about your ex in the future.
+There are two immediate changes you may make to assist you in avoiding thinking about your ex in the future.
 These two modifications are as follows:

 To stop thinking about your ex, you must create as much physical and digital distance between yourself and them as possible.